 Motivation: The stable nuclide 22Ne plays an important role in asymptotic giant branch (AGB) stars, in astrophysical novae, and in supernovae where it provides neutrons for neutron-capture driven nucleosynthesis.
 In a hydrogen-rich scenario, 22Ne is mainly destroyed by the 22Ne(p,γ)23Na reaction.
 Only upper limits exist on the cross section of this reaction at relevant energies.

 Experiment at HZDR: The strengths of several resonances in the 0.4-1.2 MeV energy range have been redetermined using implanted 22Ne targets and high-purity germanium detectors at the HZDR 3 MV Tandetron.
+One experiment is concluded, a second one under analysis (Master's thesis of Franziska Schoger).

 - Eur.
 Phys.
 J. A 2014 Cavanna et al.